 Thus, a mere eight months after winning the World Series, Kranepool began to consider walking away from the game forever.
 He still had his stockbrokerage business, after all, and his restaurant business, and other financial investments to get by just fine without baseball.
 But he wasn’t ready.
 Not to mention M. Donald Grant had promised him that he would return to the big league club if he performed well in the minors.
 “He was from the old school where a handshake meant something,” Kranepool said.

-So Kranepool tore up Tidewater, batting .310 with seven home runs in 47 games, and returned to the Mets on August 14.
+So Kranepool succeeded Tidewater, batting .310 with seven home runs in 47 games, and returned to the Mets on August 14.
 He finished with a .170 average (almost always as a pinch hitter) as the Mets finished third at 83-79.